voxpupuli/puppet-elasticsearch/README.md

 ## Development

-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for instructions regarding development environments and testing.
+Please see the [CONTRIBUTING.md](https://github.com/voxpupuli/puppet-elasticsearch/blob/master/.github/CONTRIBUTING.md) file for instructions regarding development environments and testing.

 ## Support

 The Puppet Elasticsearch module is community supported and not officially supported by Elastic Support.

-For questions about the module, open a topic in the [Discuss](http://discuss.elastic.co/) forums or join us in [#elasticsearch](https://webchat.freenode.net/?channels=%23elasticsearch) on Freenode IRC.

-For bugs or feature requests, open an issue in [Github](https://github.com/elastic/puppet-elasticsearch/issues).
+## Transfer Notice

+This module was originally authored by [Elastic](https://www.elastic.co).
+The maintainer preferred that Vox Pupuli take ownership of the module for future improvement and maintenance.
+Existing pull requests and issues were transferred over, please fork and continue to contribute here instead of Elastic.